Published by: Ingrid King. Last Updated on: February 1, 2023 by Crystal Uys

 - Cats living with other cats: why living with other cats can be stressful for many cats, and the best ways to cope with this dynamic

 A large part of the book focuses on the pressures cats find themselves under in today’s world.
 Cats are still essentially wild animals, and expecting them to adjust to living in our homes can create any number of behavioral issues unless we provide an environment that allows them to exercise their natural instincts.
-The author presents a fascinating, and no doubt controversial, argument that the evolution of cats may be moving away from, rather than closer to, integration with human lifestyles.
+The author presents a fascinating, and no doubt controversial, the argument that the evolution of cats may be moving away from, rather than closer to, integration with human lifestyles.
 While I don’t entirely agree with his point of view, he provides some compelling evidence as to why this may be the case.

 The book is packed with fascinating research and history.
 Bradshaw shares information gleaned from research projects he was involved in, as well as experiences with his own cats.
 He also addresses the issue of free roaming cats and the controversy around their impact on wildlife.